ynashed/bionemo-fw-ea/docs/bionemo/preprocessing-bcp-training-diffdock.md

-# DiffDoc: Preparing Workspace and Data for Pre-training
+# DiffDock: Preparing Workspace and Data for Pre-training

 This section outlines the steps to prepare your workspace with pre-processed files for training DiffDock using the NVIDIA NGC platform.